 - I. Strict Punctuality is expected in all activities, whether held on campus or outside. - II.
 Participants are required to be seated five minutes (08:55 hrs.) before the start of every session.
-The recitation from the Holy Quran (to be followed by Durood-e- Ibrahimi) will start at 09:00 hrs. sharp.
-Late arrival is marked if a participant arrives after commencement of the Recitation (i.e. after 09:00 hrs.), which may affect a participant's punctuality profile. - III.
+The recitation from the Holy Quran (to be followed by Durood-e-Ibrahimi) will start at 09:00 hrs. sharp.
+Late arrival is marked if a participant arrives after commencement of the Recitation (i.e. after 09:00 hrs..), which may affect a participant's punctuality profile. - III.
 Late arrival, use or ringing of mobile phone, not being in the dress code, speaking to each other while the class is one, must be avoided during academic activities whether held in CR, Lab, Auditorium, Library, or in the SRs. - IV.
 Nominated participant(s) are required to introduce the guest speaker(s) of session(s).
 For this purpose, they are expected to go through their CVs and practice the speaker's short introduction on their own with the help of the peers.
-Further, before introducing a Guest Speaker, the participant is required to introduce himself/herself. - V. Participants must rise on arrival of guest speaker(s)/panelist(s) as a mark of respect.
-Similar protocol is also expected for all the faculty members, Chief Instructor, and Director General.
-Such participants are also required to write a synopsis of the activity and submit the same in time. - VI.
-During Question & Answer (Q&A) Sessions, participants are always required to introduce themselves (i.e. by saying his/her Name and that of his/her Service Group/Department). - VII.
-Participants must not make a supplementary question unless it is allowed by the Faculty or the moderator of the session, so that maximum participants may benefit from the Q&A session. - VIII.
-At the end of a formal class session, nominated participant(s) are required to share the takeaways of the LD/PD/W and pay a befitting vote of thanks to the Guest Speaker(s) with standing ovation by all participants as a mark of respect.
+Further, before introducing a Guest Speaker, the participant is required to introduce himself/herself. - V. Participants must rise on arrival of guest speaker(s)/panelist(s) as amark of respect.Similar protocol is also expected for all the faculty members, Chief Instructor, and Director General.
+Such participants are also required to write a synopsis of the activity and submit the samein time. - VI.
+During Question & Answer (Q&A) Sessions, participants are always required to introduce themselves (i.e. by saying his/her Name and that of his/her Service Group/Department).

+- VII.
+Participants must not make a supplementary question unless it isallowed by the Faculty or the moderator of the session, so that maximum participants may benefit from the Q&A session. - VIII.
+At the end of a formal class session, nominated participant(s) are required to share the takeaways of the LD/PD/W and pay a befittingvote of thanks to the Guest Speaker(s) with standing ovation by allparticipants as a mark of respect.
 The whole activity must not take more than 03 minutes. - IX.
-Formats for Presentations as well as Write-ups which are required to be submitted, are provided in Chapter No.6 of this Book.
+Participants must not move in-out of the class during any lecture or activity and try to avoid frequent permissions (i.e. late coming, out goings, early leaving etc) - X. Formats for Presentations as well as Write-ups which are required to be submitted, are provided in Chapter No.6 of this Book